rust-lang/rust/src/doc/trpl/compound-data-types.md

 There _is_ one case when a tuple struct is very useful, though, and that's a tuple struct with only one element.
-We call this a *newtype*, because it lets you create a new type that's a synonym for another one:
+We call this a *newtype*, because it lets you create a new type that's similar to another one:

 ```{rust}
 struct Inches(i32);